qooxdoo/qooxdoo/qooxdoo/readme.txt

 About
 =====

-qooxdoo is a comprehensive and innovative Ajax application framework.
+qooxdoo is a comprehensive and innovative JavaScript application framework.
 Leveraging object-oriented JavaScript allows developers to build impressive cross-browser applications.
 No HTML, CSS nor DOM knowledge is needed.